EDMPL/Chinchilla/README.md

 ## 🚀 Getting Started

-Try to not look at the source code first for the fun!
+Key parts of the code are obfuscated to keep the challenge fun, please try solving it without peeking at the source!

 ### 1. Clone the repo